tisztamo/Junior/prompt.md

 Refactor!

 Refactor ExecuteButton!
-- Factor changeInput to its own file in model!
+- Factor handleExecuteChange to its own file in model!